Women, late-in-life new authors expand Japanese literature

 But Japanese literature is beginning to look different as new voices, including young writers, women and the elderly, receive domestic and international recognition.

-Last Friday, two women — Natsuko Imamura and Masumi Oshima — were awarded the Akutagawa and Naoki prizes.
+On Friday, two women, Natsuko Imamura and Masumi Oshima, are being presented with the Akutagawa and Naoki prizes.
 Since 1935 the Akutagawa and Naoki have recognized serious and popular fiction, respectively, and provided their winners with a commemorative watch and 1 million yen (a little under $10,000).
 Even more valuable is the prestige its winners receive from media attention and, increasingly, a clear path to wider audiences through translation.

 Consider, for instance, the 2016 rise of “Convenience Store Woman.”
 Writer Sayaka Murata’s novel inspired by her own jobs has sold more than 600,000 copies in Japan since it won the Akutagawa Prize that year.
 Murata, then 36, and still working part-time at a convenience store, shared the stage with actress Naomi Watanabe, known as “the Japanese Beyoncé,” as one of Vogue Japan’s “Women of the Year.”
 Two years later, the English translation of Murata’s novel was an editor’s best-of-the-year choice by the New Yorker, the magazine that helped catapult Murakami to stardom.